serverlesspub/latex-aws-lambda-layer/README.md

 ## This layer requires Perl

-Note that this is work in progress, not ready for public usage yet.
 TeX Live requires a functioning `perl` executable, even at runtime, and this layer does not include that.
 You can add Perl to the same Lambda function using a third-party layer, for example <https://github.com/moznion/aws-lambda-perl5-layer>.

 ## Usage